 Still, the park really was as gorgeous as it looks in the photos.
 Hopefully, someday I can come back in the early spring or late fall and catch it in a more serene season.

-This quick guide will help plan a day trip to Plitvice Lakes from Zagreb and have a better idea about what to expect in the park.
+This quick guide will help plan a day trip from Zagreb to Plitvice Lakes National Park and just have a better idea about what to expect when you go.

 Plan to spend the whole day here and to be exhausted when you return!
-We caught the 7:30 am bus out and didn’t get back to the city until around 9 pm.
+We caught the 7:30 am bus from Zagreb to the lakes and didn’t get back to the city until around 9 pm.